thomasw/querylist/README.md

 3. Use [testtube](https://github.com/thomasw/testtube/)'s `stir` command
 (installed via #2) to monitor the project directory for changes and automatically run the test suite.
-4. Make your changes and submit a pull request.
+4. Make changes and submit a pull request.

 At the moment, Querylist has great test coverage.
 Please do your part to help keep it that way by writing tests whenever you add or change code.